EpsilonWriter Creator Version 2.7 – User Manual

 Parameters allow specifying the search.
 In formulas, the search always respects the case and the accents.

 During the matching process, brackets are ignored (but the structure is respected).
-So, matchVar x matchVar y is found in 2+5(a^2+1) with 5 matching with matchVar x and a^2+1 matching with matchVar y
+So, is found in with 5 matching with and matching with

 During the matching process, the three representations of "times" (cross, point or nothing) are considered equivalent.